MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-auto-date-time.md

 A relationship is also created between the auto date/time table's **Date** column and the model date column.

 The auto date/time table is loaded with full calendar years encompassing all date values stored in the model date column.
 For example, if the earliest value in a date column is March 20, 2016 and the latest value is October 23, 2019, the table would contain 1,461 rows.
 It represents one row for each date in the four calendar years 2016 to 2019.
-When the model is refreshed, each auto date/time table is also refreshed to ensure that it always contains dates that encompass the date column values.
+When Power BI refreshes the model, each auto date/time table is also refreshed.
+This way, the model always contains dates that encompass the date column values.

 If it was possible to see the rows of an auto date/time table, they may look like this: